larainema/tempest-testing/README.rst

 1. Try quickstart of Tempest
 2. Triage the launchpad bugs

+This memo is written based on the experience Tempest run on ubuntu 16.04.

 1. Try quickstart of Tempest
 ----------------------------
 Run some commands based on the quickstart::